multiform-UoN/SOWFA-6/README.md

-Edited SOWFA-6 code to create a simple Actuator Line Model for use in standalone propeller simulations.
+## Edited SOWFA-6 code to create a simple Actuator Line Model for use in standalone propeller simulations.

+Added *propALMAdvanced* ALM code for this purpose: /src/turbineModels/turbineModelsStandard/propALMAdvanced/

+Added solver *pimpleALMFoam* as a modified pimpleFOAM solver to include the propALMAdvanced turbines: applications/solvers/pimpleALMFoam

-# Original README
+## Original README

 All of these files compose the current version of the SOWFA (Simulator for Offshore Wind Farm Applications), created at the National Renewable Energy